giuthas-speech-research-tools/FastTrack/README.md

 ## What's different in this fork

 Not much, but there is an added command to extract vowels from several files in a directory.
-So if you happen to have a lot of short recordings instead of one very long one, this addition will make life easier.
+So if you happen to have a lot of short (or long) recordings instead of one very long one, this addition will make life easier.
 All the that the direcotory needs to contain is wav files and textgrids with corresponding names.
 Any wavs that don't have a corresponding textgrid are skipped.
 The tracking tools run out of the box as usual on the results.